Buzztrax/Buzztrax.github.io/index.md

 The buzztrax editor will be just one possible application of the framework we are implementing.
 Tools like a dj mixing application or a live session composer are other things that can be built using our framework.

+# Modules

+All the code is contained in a single git repo.
+Head over to the [buzztrax module]](https://github.com/Buzztrax/buzztrax/blob/master/README.md) to learn how to build the software from the sources.

+Besides the main repository the [buzzmachines module](https://github.com/Buzztrax/buzzmachines/blob/master/README.md) conatains a collection of open-source plugin in the buzz,achine format that can be used with buzztrax.

+Finally the [design module)[https://github.com/Buzztrax/design/blob/master/README.md] is mostly interesting for developers and contains short code snippet for bug reproduction, testing new features or sketching algorithms.
+You can also find a bunch of python notebooks with dsp algorithms in there.
+Non of this is required to build and run the main application.